England. Change location

 Support from your tutor

-You'll have a tutor who will help you with the study material and mark and comment on your written work, and whom you can ask for advice and guidance.
-Online group tutorials are offered that you are encouraged, but not obliged, to attend.
+You'll have a tutor to help you with the study material and mark and comment on your written work, and whom you can ask for advice and guidance.
+Online group tutorials are offered, and you are encouraged but not obliged to attend them.

 Contact us if you want to know more about study with The Open University before you register.